Elkholy2021/pendulum_simulation/README.md

 # Dynamic modeling of a simple pendulum underwater

-A ros2 package for dynamic modeling of a simple pendulum underwater with rviz visualization
+A ros2 package for dynamic modeling of a simple pendulum fully immersed underwater with rviz visualization

 ![](https://github.com/Elkholy2021/pendulum_simulation/blob/main/pendulum.gif)